 To act as a qualified custodian an institution is generally required to comply with regulatory obligations, such as meeting standards for financial stability, insurance coverage, and other protections.
 Although this varies based on the jurisdiction the custodian operates within.
 It should be noted that in traditional finance the custodian also monitors the fund manager's behavior to ensure they are operating appropriately (not misdirecting funds).

-In the crypto ecosystem, many players act as custodians, which is not the case in traditional finance where the role of the custodian is typically very clear and highly regulated - this is, unsurprisingly, an area of increasing focus for the entire crypto industry.
+In the crypto ecosystem, many players act as digital asset custodians, which is not the case in traditional finance where the role of the custodian is typically very clear and highly regulated - this is, unsurprisingly, an area of increasing focus for the entire crypto industry.

 So what are the different types of custodians in crypto?